DIDSR/IQmodelo/README.md

 Statistical Software for Image Quality Assessment with Model (or Human) Observers

 #### Summary
-The IQmodelo package consists of statistical software for task-based image quality assessments using mathematical model observers.
+The IQmodelo package consists of statistical software for task-based image quality assessments using mathematical model (or human) observers.
 All software is written for MATLAB.
 Please see the user manual for contents and further information.

 <hr>